ssheth7/ctf-writeups/hackthebox/Curling/README.md

 000000f0: 819b bb48                                ...H
 www-data@curling:/home/floris$
 ```
-Lets copy this to a text file, edit out the portion on the right, and try to revert back form the hexdump.
+Lets copy this to a text file, edit out the portion on the right, and try to revert back from the hexdump.
 ```bash
 kali@kali:~/hackthebox/Practice/Curling$ cat dump.txt
 00000000 425a 6839 3141 5926 5359 819b bb48 0000